prebid/prebid.github.io/dev-docs/bidders/ix.md

 1. Build the binary in one of the following ways:
-    1. [Download Prebid.js](https://docs.prebid.org/download.html) from the Prebid site to use the standard compiled binary that Prebid includes in the download process.
-Select** Index Exchange** as an adapter.
+   * [Download Prebid.js](https://docs.prebid.org/download.html) from the Prebid site to use the standard compiled binary that Prebid includes in the download process and select **Index Exchange** as an adapter.
-    2. Build it on your own from the source code by following the instructions in [Prebid.js project README](https://github.com/prebid/Prebid.js/blob/master/README.md#build-optimization).
+    * Build it on your own from the source code by following the instructions in [Prebid.js project README](https://github.com/prebid/Prebid.js/blob/master/README.md#build-optimization).
 If you use this method, you will need to include several modules in your build process.
 See the [Index modules to include in your build process](#modules-to-include-in-your-build-process) section below.
-2. Define the Index-specific parameters at the bidder level which include adding `ix` as the bidder and the `siteID`.
-For Index’s bidder-specific parameters, see the [Bid request parameters](#bid-request-parameters) section below. <br />
+2. Define the Index-specific parameters at the bidder level which include adding `ix` as the bidder and the `siteId`.
+For Index's bidder-specific parameters, see the [Bid request parameters](#bid-request-parameters) section below. <br />
 **Example:**
 ```javascript
 {